 Natalie Popovski – Absorption

 Natalie’s Behind the Golden Doors work is a small snapshot of a larger project Natalie is working on called Absorption, wherein she creates indirect portraits of creatives shaping counter-culture movements within Australia.
 For Golden Doors, Natalie will be screening an interview that she has conducted with a prominent Gold Coast creative, and discussing an artwork that has been created in response to the interview.
 Natalie is interested in exploring the domestic environment and the mundane moments as a way to gain powerful insight into another.

 (extra)terrestrial is a video montage anchored in a play between light and dark.
 Through a non-linear narrative, the work will navigate a practice of gazing outwards at the terrestrial (the light) and then shift focus to look inwards at the psyche and beyond Earth to the far reaches of the universe (the dark).
 A mélange of moving images, photographs, x-rays, scanned slides, super 8 film, paintings, collages and audio recordings, the work is an experiment in channelling modes and mediums via video, into a single format.
 The act of bringing these materials together aims to create new relationships, and unearth new meanings between them and the universe.

-Rick will host a series of workshops on The Aboriginal Art of String Making using bark and found materials from your home.
+Rick will host a workshop teaching the art of Traditional fire making ceremony.
 Rick has a long history of teaching workshops in schools, festivals and community gatherings.
 Rick is also known for his Traditional ochre painting and the Traditional Art of String Making using bark and locally found materials .

 Karl S Williams and Kacey Patrick | “Distance”